Gross Income

 Internal Revenue Code §61 defines gross income as income from whatever source derived unless specifically excluded.
 Specifically, it includes money, property, services, or any other form of compensation.
 It also includes investment income and gifts, although gifts and bequests are rarely taxed since there is a large tax exemption for both, and it is taxed to the donor of the property rather than the donee.

 Income earned or received is realized income.
 Realized income is not necessarily taxable when it is realized, but when it does become taxable income, then it is said to be recognized income — it is recognized by the tax code as taxable income and must be reported as such for the tax year in which it is recognized.
 Another distinction of income is the difference between earned income and unearned income.
 Earned income is income received as compensation for the taxpayer's efforts or personal service — it is income earned from working; unearned income is all other income: either investment income or inherited income.
-Earned income is the most heavily taxed form of income, since it does not receive preferential tax treatment plus it is subjected to employment taxes, which, by definition, applies only to income earned from work.
+Earned income is the most heavily taxed form of income, since it does not receive preferential tax treatment and, it is subjected to employment taxes, which, by definition, applies only to income earned from work.
 Earned income is the main income of working people, while unearned income is received mostly by the wealthy, which is why many wealthy people pay a lower effective tax rate than many people in the lowest quintile of income.

 All income is taxable unless specifically excluded in the tax code.
 Gross income includes: